Learn More and have all the information you need at your fingertips with our fun and easy handbook!

 Lagrein – Made from pure pasteurized cow’s milk from the mountains of the High Venosta Valley.
 This wine-flavored cheese follows a recipe passed down through generations and has an elastic consistency with patterns of irregular cracks.
 Only the world-famous Lagrein wine is used to cure the cheese.
 It is known for its balance in flavoring and has an intense aroma and spiciness.

 Locatelli Pecorino Romano – The production of this pasteurized sheep’s milk D.O.C. cheese is overseen by the Consorzio per la Tulela del Formaggio Pecorino Romano.
 It is one of the oldest cheeses in the world, and is native to Rome.
-All Pecorino Romano is made in Lazio, Tuscany, or Sardinia between the months of November and June.
 A nine month aging process leaves this cheese hard and dense with a strong sharp flavor.
 A black “Locatelli” branded paper rind covers the pale yellow cheese.
 Locatelli is perfect for grating over pasta, salads, and soups.

 Marmottino Piccolo – This small cow’s milk cheese is native to Valle Gran Paradiso within the Valle d’Aosta area.
 Marmottino has a distinctly fresh taste to go along with its gentle saltiness and tang.
 The texture of this alpine cheese is firm.